 By cultivating the establishment of data-driven, cross-functional teams, BizOps can help teams boost operational efficiency.
 These teams can also unify otherwise siloed digital projects and initiatives.
 In particular, this ability to combine siloed digital projects can present massive potential for accelerating digital transformation.

-By employing BizOps best practices, ITOps teams can be united by a clear purpose, one centered on business outcomes.
+By employing BizOps best practices, IT operations teams can be united by a clear purpose, one centered on business outcomes.
 Therefore, BizOps can be a great way to relegate silos to their rightful place: the past.